 The author's family on an outdoor adventure on San Juan Island.
 Credit: Lisette Wolter-McKinley

-When I first saw the 1000 Hours Outside idea, I was determined to make this our family New Year's resolution for 2021.
-I'd never thought to do a family goal before, but the boon of our collectively surviving 2020 seemed like as good a moment as any to start.
-The 1000 Hours Outside challenge is an idea started by Ginny Yurich, a Michigan mom, who aims to encourage families to spend more time outdoors with their kids.
+When I first heard about the 1000 Hours Outside idea, I knew I wanted to make this our family’s New Year’s resolution.
+I’d never thought to do a family goal before, but putting a numerical target on our family outdoor time seemed like the perfect challenge for us.
+The 1000 Hours Outside movement is an idea started by Ginny Yurich, a Michigan mom who aims to encourage families to spend more time outdoors with their kids.

-Sadly, kids in the U.S. ages 8–12 average more than 1400 hours of time on screens per year; it's even more for teens.
-(And this statistic is from before the onslaught of virtual learning!)
+Sadly, kids in the United States ages 8–12 average more than 1,400 hours of time on screens per year; it’s even more for teens.
 The idea behind the challenge is simple: If our kids can spend that much time being inactive, surely they can spend close to an equal amount being active outside.

 A jump in screen time

-The main negative effect of this enormous jump in screen time is that he is moving less throughout the morning.
-In an effort to make up for this during the rest of the day — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside in 2021.
-Studies across the board have linked improved mental health, creativity and happiness with being outside, and in the midst of a pandemic, we could all use more of that right now.
+Virtual school a couple of years ago dramatically increased our son’s screen time.
+Even now, back at school, many classrooms rely on devices far more than they did pre-pandemic.
+In an effort to make up for this — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside, all year long.
+Studies across the board have linked improved mental health, creativity and happiness with being outside, and in the midst of a pandemic, we could all use more of those things right now.

 The fun of tracking

 When my husband bought our 6-year-old a fitness tracker for Christmas, I thought it was an odd present.
-We're already a pretty active family — biking, hiking and camping — so I did not see the need for such a device.
-I also worried our son was a bit too young to be weighed down by stats on how many steps he takes or how many minutes a day he's active.
-Flash forward two weeks and I am happy to report I was wrong.
-My son is delighted to have so much information at his disposal.
-He's downright giddy when he reaches 10,000 steps and the "fireworks" displayed on his watch at the end of the day is the cherry on top.
+We’re already a pretty active family — biking, hiking and camping — so I did not see the need for such a device.
+I also worried our son was a bit too young to be weighed down by stats on how many steps he takes or how many minutes a day he’s active.
+Flash forward a couple of weeks and I am happy to report I was wrong.
+My son is delighted to have so much information at hand.
+He’s downright giddy when he reaches 10,000 steps.
+The “fireworks” displayed on his watch at the end of the day is the cherry on top.

 Tips for achieving more time outside

-Here are my plans and strategies for our family logging 1000 hours outside in 2021.
+Here are my plans and strategies for our family logging 1,000 hours outside this year.
 I hope they provide you with some ideas and inspiration!

 As a one-car family, this sometimes isn’t always by choice, but it is fun to see just how many places we can discover in our neighborhood.
 We have quickly realized there are a lot of places we don’t need to go, or errands we can complete within a walkable distance.
 Instead, we can spend the time walking around our neighborhood, visiting a nearby park and getting to know our little neck of the woods better.

 This is easy at the playground.
-Whenever we are at the park, my children don't want to leave.
-I have to say "10 more minutes" and set a timer to get them to go.
+Whenever we are at the park, my children don’t want to leave.
+I have to say “10 more minutes” and set a timer to get them to go.
 Make this a habit in whatever you do.
-If you are walking to school to pick something up or to the grocery store, see how much farther you can explore if you add ten minutes to your walk.
-Even f you are just playing in the yard with your dog, stretch out the play time to add minutes, even playing outside in the dark.
+If you are walking to school to pick something up or to the grocery store, see how much farther you can explore if you add 10 minutes to your walk.
+Even if you are just playing in the yard with your dog, stretch out the playtime to add minutes, even playing outside in the dark.

-The moment my son is done with school, we head out for a walk around the neighborhood or go on a bike ride.
-Outside my son is applying what he's learning in virtual kindergarten.
+The moment my son has finished with school, we play on the playground at school, go out for a walk around the neighborhood or go on a bike ride.
+Outside, my son applies what he’s learning in elementary school.
 On our walks we spend lots of time pointing out street signs to read and discovering all the shapes we can spot.
-He's even teaching his baby sister important things like how to stomp in a puddle for maximum splash!
-A nature scavenger hunt can give your walk a purpose.
+He’s even teaching his little sister important things such as how to stomp in a puddle for maximum splash!
+A nature scavenger hunt can give your walk a focus.

-Ever since the library began curbside pick-up, we are visiting it at least twice a week.
+We are a family who visits our local library branch at least twice a week.
 We used to drive and now we walk, every time.
-For your family, a possible destination might be the neighborhood park, the grocery store or a friend's house where you just say hi (from a distance).
+For your family, a possible destination might be the neighborhood park, the grocery store or a friend’s house where you just stop by to say hello.
 For us, this small adjustment has made it easier to build in outdoor time during our typical weekday errands.

 5. Incentives, incentives, incentives!

-Before the pandemic, I might have planned a trip to a new city and come up with a long list of places to visit while there.
-Now the main event is going somewhere just to be outside.
-A few of my favorite ideas: booking a cabin in the woods or by the beach, or renting a campervan to stay in campgrounds in new landscapes.
+Years ago, I might have planned a trip to a new city and come up with a long list of places to visit while there.
+Now, our best idea is going somewhere just to be outside.
+A few of my favorite ideas: booking a cabin in the woods or by the beach, or renting a camper van to stay in campgrounds in new landscapes.